 objects leaders and influencers into our local chapters 38 local chapters.

-And that's an interesting integration point, because typically
+And that's an interesting integration point, because typically they've been

 led by more traditional SAP customers so when they think about business